Ahead of road shows, Adani Group pre-pays share-backed financing worth Rs 7,374 cr

 The development comes at a time when the ports-to-power conglomerate lined up more road shows to shore up investor confidence days after it raised Rs 15,446 crore from US-based GQG Partners.

-The stake purchase by the boutique investment firm marked the first major investment in billionaire Gautam Adani's conglomerate since a short-seller's critical report resulted in its listed firms losing about $135 billion in market value.
+The stake purchase by the boutique investment firm in four Adani firms marked the first major investment in billionaire Gautam Adani's conglomerate since a short-seller's critical report resulted in its listed firms losing about $135 billion in market value.

+Last week, SB Adani Family Trust cumulatively sold about 21 crore in four of the Adani Group companies through the open market.
+GQG Partners bought 2.84 crore shares of Adani Transmission on Thursday at Rs 668.4 apiece aggregating to Rs 1,898 crore, 3.87 crore shares of Adani Enterprises at Rs 1,410.86 apiece aggregating to Rs 5,460 crore, 8.86 crore shares of Adani Ports at Rs 596.2 apiece aggregating to Rs 5,282 crore, 5.56 crore shares of Adani Green Energy at Rs 504.60 apiece aggregating to Rs 2,806 crore.
+Post-stake purchase, these firms' shares rose between 10.2% to 23.4% so far.

 Starting Tuesday, Adani Group will hold road shows in London, Dubai and several cities in the United States.
 The meetings are scheduled for Dubai on March 7, London on March 8 and several US locations between March 9-15.

 Adani Group has been looking to ease concerns about its credit profile after a US-based short seller noted high debt and alleged improper use of offshore tax havens and stock manipulation, which Adani denied.